josealv23/chip-seq_pipeline/README.md

 `cp <file location> <installation folder>`

-The following is a list of files provided with your ChIP-Seq analysis:

-- Raw unprocessed gzipped FASTQ files
+The following is a list of files provided with your ChIP-Seq analysis using this pipeline - once you used the raw unprocessed gzipped FASTQ files:

-- FASTQC report with basic sequencing quality statistics

-- Mapped BAM files (sorted -> low-qual filtered -> duplicates removed)
+- Mapped SAM files

-- Wiggle and BigWig tracks

-- ChIP-Seq quality measures (phantompeakqualtools)

-- HOMER generated analysis output files

 - MACS2 generated analysis output files